Trevor Story Player Props: Red Sox vs. Tigers

-On Friday, Trevor Story (on the back of going 1-for-3 with a double) and the Boston Red Sox face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 7:10 PM ET.
+Trevor Story -- 2-for-4 in his last game -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Matt Manning on the hill, on August 12 at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Royals.
+He racked up two hits (going 2-for-4) in his last appearance against the Tigers.

 Trevor Story Game Info & Props vs. the Tigers